MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/README.md

 threatens to exacerbate the socio-economic inequalities that exist between ethnic and cultural groups, as well as between rural and urban populations.
-Any attempts to identify groups at risk should thus take these factors into account, annd so should policies aimed at bridging this gap.
+Any attempts to identify groups at risk should thus take these factors into account, and so should policies aimed at bridging this gap.
 The response to the continuing education crisis in Ecuador and in other countries should, as is almost always the case, take a holistic rather than an all-or-nothing approach.